Drought-Tolerant Perennial Flowers For Dry Gardens

 There are several types of lavender that are known for their drought-tolerance.
 These include English lavender (Lavandula angustifolia), Spanish lavender (Lavandula stoechas), and French lavender (Lavandula dentata).

-See drought-tolerant varieties of Lavender
+Drought-tolerant varieties of Lavender

 RELATED: How to harvest and dry lavender